Baraa-bi/MyBooks/README.md

 - Search capabilities to the book list.
 - Ability to create/update/delete books with the required validations.
 - Ability to show the book details and navigate to the book website.
-- Proper error handling for API errors or network errors.
+- Proper error handling for API and network errors.
 - Proper loading state handling using the context API and Apolo client link.
 - Authentication and authorization using a library like JWT or OAuth.
-- Pagination or infinite scrolling for the book list.
+- Infinite scrolling for the book list.
 - Integration tests for the mobile components.
 - Multi-theme support Light/Dark themes.
 - Layout animations & Lottie animations.
-- Light/Dark theme supported.
+- Light/Dark theme support.

 # Usage